-3. UART FUNCTION - MULTIPROCESSOR COMMUNICATIONS MODE:
+3. UART FUNCTION - MULTIPROCESSOR COMMUNICATIONS MODE :

 Background: UART Modes 2 and 3 (programmed via SCON) have a special provision for multiprocessor communications.
 In these modes, nine data bits are received and the ninth bit goes into RB8.
 In this mode the port can be programmed so that when the stop bit is received, the serial port interrupt is activated only if RB8(SCON) = 1.
-This feature is enabled by setting the received, regardless of the state of the RB8 bit.
+This feature is enabled by setting the SM2 bit in SCON.
+Issue: With SM2 set, the serial port interrupt is set each time a stop bit is received, regardless of the state of the RB8 bit.
+Work-Around : Implement a software polling scheme in the Serial Port ISR so that the state of the RB8 bit is checked on entering the ISR.
+If RB8 is '0' then a 'RETI' is executed to exit the ISR immediately, and only if RB8 is set will the ISR function be executed.
+Related Issues : None.